BenKats/spillit-monolith/README.md

 ## Installation Instructions
+* Intellij - An IDE
+* PostgresSQL - used to create your database and tables
+* Tomcat - server used to run the application
+* Postman - An API environment to test your endpoints
+* Maven - a tool to build and manage the dependencies
+* Spring Boot - used bootstrap and maintain Java webapps

 ## User Stories
 * As a news reporter, I want to make an account to deliver news updates to the online community.